ShakalBhau0001/Frontend-Snippets/README.md

 1. Open the folder `Dropdown-Menu/`
 2. Launch `index.html` in your browser
 3. Click the dropdown button and interact with the menu

 ---

+### 🖱️ 6.
+Button Hover Effects

+A curated collection of **creative CSS-only button hover animations** combined into a single page.
+This snippet showcases how powerful **pseudo-elements**, **transitions**, and **transforms** can be when building interactive UI components — *without JavaScript*.
+Each button demonstrates a different hover concept, neatly scoped to avoid CSS conflicts.

+#### ✨ Features
+- Multiple unique hover animations in one page
+- Smooth transitions and visual feedback
+- Clean, scoped class-based styling
+- Easy to reuse individual buttons in other projects

+#### 🧠 How It Works
+- Each button is wrapped inside its own section (.btn-1, .btn-2, etc.)
+- CSS selectors are scoped per button, preventing style collisions

+#### 🧱 Tech Stack
+- **HTML5**
+- **CSS3 (Transitions, Transforms, Pseudo-elements)**

+#### 💻 How to Run
+1. Open the folder `Button-Hover/`
+2. Launch `index.html` in your browser
+3. Hover over each button to see different animations 🖱️✨

+---